Vallereya/dragonstone/README.md

     - After running that command please restart your terminal, then you can use `dragonstone` from anywhere.

 ###### **(Linux Alternative)**
-3. Run `shards build --release` for a standard build, PATH.
+3. Run `shards build --release` for a standard build and without PATH.

 <br>

-> **Tip for Linux Users:** If you want to rebuild the project, after already doing so, you can use `./bin/dragonstone.sh --clean` which will remove the build files, then you can use `./bin/dragonstone.sh --rebuild` again.
-For an automated version to do both you can use `./bin/dragonstone.sh --clean-rebuild` which will clean first then rebuild for you.
+> **Tip for Linux Users:** If you want to rebuild the project, after already doing so, you can use `./bin/dragonstone.sh --clean` which will remove the build files, then you can use `./bin/dragonstone.sh --rebuild` to build it again.
+For an automated version you can use `./bin/dragonstone.sh --clean-rebuild` which will clean first then rebuild for you.

 ### *To Build from Source (Windows)*
 ###### **(Windows Recommended)**